blbadger/blbadger.github.io/polynomial-roots.md

 x = \frac{-b \pm \sqrt{b^2-4ac}}{2a}
 $$

-Which was what we wanted.
 At this point, there is no clear indication that we cannot find a similar expression for any arbitrary polynomial, but there is some slight indication that finding the expression may be very difficult because completing the square is not a method that is necessarily applicable to higher powers.

 For degree 3 polynomials of the form $ay^3 + by^2 + cy + d$, a change of variables achieved by substituting $y = x - \frac{b}{3a}$ gives $x^3 + ax + b$, and a real root of this resulting equation may be found as follows